 Our proprietary drug discovery platform has generated a wide range of novel chemistries that we believe will continue to provide us with starting points for additional drug programs.
 We have identified novel chemistries for more than 100 distinct targets.
 Using these target-specific chemistries, we have established a portfolio of proprietary drug discovery assets and projects in four key therapeutic areas.
 In each of these areas, we have identified novel chemistries for several different drug targets that we believe play an important role in these major diseases.
 The following table illustrates examples of targets where we have discovered novel chemistries.

+Therapeutic Area

-Therapeutic Area Targets with Novel Chemistry Neuropsychiatry mGluR5, serotonin, neuropeptides Neuropathic pain, inflammation NPFF2, Mrg, PAR2, lipoxin Endocrinology AR, ERß, ERR, Ghrelin, RAR Metabolic syndrome LXR, SSR5, HNF4a
+Neuropsychiatry Neuropathic pain, inflammation Endocrinology Metabolic syndrome mGluR5, serotonin, neuropeptides NPFF2, Mrg, PAR2, lipoxin AR, ERß, ERR, Ghrelin, RAR LXR, SSR5, HNF4a